-- 1. Have fulfilled all of the course and credit hour requirements of the certificate as specified in the college catalog/student handbook with a minimum of 25% of the credits having been acquired at the college awarding the career studies certificate. - 2.
-Have been certified and recommended for completion by an appropriate college official. - 3.
-Have earned a grade point average of at least 2.0 in all studies which are applicable toward completion of the student's career studies certificate. - 4.
-Have filed an application for certificate completion in the Student Services Office. - 5.
-Have resolved all financial, library, and other obligations to the college.
+- 1. Have fulfilled all course and credit hour requirements of their curricula as outlined in the college catalog/student handbook.
+At least 25% of the credits must be acquired at the college awarding the associate degree/diploma/certificate. - 2.
+Have earned a grade point average of at least 2.0 in all studies attempted which are applicable toward graduation in their curricula. - 3.
+Have filed a completed application for graduation with the student's Academic Advisor by the publicized deadline. - 4.
+Have resolved all financial obligations to the college and returned all library and other college materials. - 5.
+Have been certified by an appropriate college official as meeting all of the above requirements for graduation.